Brigid Goddess and Her Beautiful Celtic History

 However, others claim the names, oak tree connections, red hair, protector of cemeteries, and symbolic strong motherly figures are too strong to deny.

 I hope you found this post about the Goddess Brigid helpful!
-Lots of love to you and remember as always…
+Lots of love to you, and remember, as always…

 Sources